Edward0728/Data_Science_Projects_of_McMaster/README.md

 Program.cs is the course project from Parallel Programming course.

 4DA3_Project_rev1.0 is the course project from Data Analytics and Big Data course.

+4NN3_Project_Final is the course project from Neural Network and Deep Learning course.